Though it may not seem like it at first glance, finding the right customer service software for your business is a really important decision.

 Gorgias’ pricing explained

-If you’ve ever shopped for customer service software before, you’re probably used to the two most common types of pricing plans: user-based and flat rate.
+If you’ve ever shopped for customer service software before, you’re probably used to the most common type of pricing plan: user-based pricing.

 What is usage-based pricing?